semantic-flow/sflo/documentation/faq.reference-iri-choices.md

 # In ns/djradon/_ref/_default/djradon_ref.trig
 <../../../djradon/> a foaf:Person ;          # The document itself
-   foaf:knows <../../alice/> ;           # A sibling node in the mesh rdfs:seeAlso <../bio/bio.html> .      # A resource page contained in a "bio" node under ../../djradon/
+   foaf:knows <../../alice/> ;           # A sibling knop in the mesh rdfs:seeAlso <../bio/bio.html> .      # A resource page contained in a "bio" knop under ../../djradon/
 ```

 #### Pros